Jerry-Shaw/Nervsys/README.md

     Multiple setting:
     DescA = dirA/dirB/model-func
-    DescB[] = dirB/dirB/model-funcA
+    DescB = dirB/dirB/model-funcA
-    DescB[] = dirB/dirB/model-funcB
+    DescC = dirB/dirB/model-funcB

     explain:
     "\dirA\dirB\model::func()" & "\dirB\dirB\model::funcA()" & "\dirB\dirB\model::funcB()"
     will be called on startup without any agruments.

     Notice:
-    The "Desc" key in "INIT" has no means for system, but for developers to know what they are for.
+    The "Desc*" keys in "INIT" has no means for system, but for developers to know what they are for.
+    Sub-array settings are NOT allowed in this section.
+    Arguments are NOT allowed to pass to function.
-    No agrument accepted and no returned value will be captured.
+    No returned value will be captured.

 ### LOAD